darkxst/ihost_indicator/README.md

 ## Features
 * Light entity for RGB indicator
-* Set indicator on HA startup, turn of all LED's on shutdown
+* Set indicator on HA startup, turn off all LED's on shutdown
 * Buttons for Pairing, Music and Security
 * Pairing button can be set to activate pairing for ZHA or Zigbee2MQTT
 * Reset and power buttons fire events